Raymond Ikechukwu Nkannebe

 In the jurisdiction where I practice, that is Nigeria, there is a fusion of the professional roles of the barrister and the solicitor, unlike in other commonwealth countries where both roles are divorced.
 So I am a Barrister and Solicitor of the Supreme Court of Nigeria.

 Can you describe Synergy Attornies?

-We are a law firm with a robust pedigree.
+Synergy Attornies is a law firm with a robust pedigree.
 Boasting a vast array of professionals working in synergy, true to the name of our firm, in order to meet the demands of a growing and ever-demanding clientele.
 We have a wide practice area ranging from Arbitration, Labour Law, Corporate advisory, and Energy Law.
-We operate a Solicitor’s advisory support service on the legal aspect of emerging local and international investment opportunities such as power, oil & gas, and telecommunication.
-We also deal with International Finance Law; Statutory reform advocacy and legislative lobby; Constitutional litigation and advisory services.
+We operate a Solicitor?s advisory support service on the legal aspect of emerging local and international investment opportunities such as power, oil & gas, and telecommunication.
+Also, we deal with International Finance Law; Statutory reform advocacy and legislative lobby; Constitutional litigation and advisory services.